dwyl/feedback/README.md

 for products that can be directly injected into your website.

-+ Struggling to find any _Open Source_ feedback systems that will fit our exact needs.
++ Scarce options for _Open Source_ feedback systems that will fit our exact needs.
 Please add other existing providers and add them to the list.

 ### Gather Requirements